STEPHEN LORNE BENNETT

 Born in Vietnam, Caroline Vu spent her childhood in Saigon during the height of the Vietnam War.
 She left Saigon in 1970, moving first to the US then to Canada.
-Her childhood memories of war-torn Vietnam and integration into North American life have inspired her two novels: Palawan Story, published by Deux Voiliers Publishing and That Summer in Provincetown, published by Guernica Editions in May 2015.
+Her childhood memories of war-torn Vietnam and integration into North American life have inspired her three novels: Palawan Story (Deux Voiliers Publishing 2014), That Summer in Provincetown, (Guernica Editions 2015) and Catinat Boulevard (Guernica Editions i2023). Éditions de la Pleine Lune has translated and published all three novels into French.
 Palawan Story was a finalist for the 2014 Concordia University First Book Prize and the International Book Award.
-In June 2016, Caroline Vu won the Canadian Authors Association's Fred Kerner Award for the best book by a CAA member. Éditions Pleine Lune (Montreal) launched the French translation of That Summer in Provincetown in September 2016. Éditions Pleine Lune published the French translation of Palawan Story in September 2017.
+In June 2016, Caroline Vu won the Canadian Authors Association's Fred Kerner Award for the best book by a CAA member.
 In July 2017, Caroline Vu's short story "Television Voices" was a finalist for the Bristol Short Story Contest (UK).
 The French translation of Palawan Story was a finalist for the 2018 City of Montreal Literary Diversity Prize.
 In June 2018, That Summer in Provincetown was optioned for a motion picture.
 Vu’s travel stories of exotic destinations have been published in the Doctor’s Review.
 She has published other stories and articles in the Medical Post, the Toronto Star, the Montreal Gazette, the Geneva Times and the Tico Times (Costa Rica).
 Caroline is also a family doctor, who currently works in Montreal.
-For more about this rising literary star, please visit her DVP author website.
+For more, please visit her DVP author website.